 “There are both internal and external factors with ulterior motives that have divided trader bodies in Kashmir,” Shakeel A Qalander, an industry lobbyist, said.
 “It is a process not so new.
 This is unfortunate that we are divided.”

-Given the complexity of place where these trade bodies operate, attempts are made to push people to the top of these institutions so that they serve certain interests.
+Given the complexity of the place where these trade bodies operate, attempts are made to push people to the top of these institutions so that they serve certain interests.

 “In past few elections, there were attempts by some sections in the government to get their men elected to the top posts,” said Qalander.
-“These external hands work covertly to sabotage genuine voices from taking lead roles.”
+“These external hands work covertly to sabotage genuine voices from taking leadership roles.”

 As a result, there are multiple trade organizations operating in Kashmir right now.
 There are less trade and more trade unionists.
-For example, in tourism sector alone there are at least half-a-dozen organizations representing different voices, trying to address an almost same set of issues.
+For example, in the tourism sector alone there are at least half-a-dozen organizations representing different voices, trying to address almost the same set of issues.
 “There are separate organizations representing Haj and Umrah tour and travel operators,” said Qalander.
 “This shows how fragmented this small space in Kashmir is.”

-But the larger question remains why there are multiple organizations representing the same section of businesses in Kashmir.
+But the larger question remains why there are multiple organizations representing the same section of businesses in Kashmir?
 “There is a practice in vogue that some people hang on to power even after losing elections,” said Qalander.
 “When they don’t succeed in retaining the post, they end up floating a new organization under their leadership.”

 An insider who wishes not to be named said: “These people who run dummy factions are the ones promoted by the government for its own vested interests.”